course-dprep/in-class-tutorial-bvandemortel/README.md

-# Again a title change
+# First repository with exercises in  Dprep

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).